 Isolated for centuries from the rest of Portugal, Miranda do Douro has its own distinct culture, with the ancestral ways kept alive in its customs, language, and even its cuisine.
 Explore the town’s old quarter (dating back to the Middle Ages), and if you’re up for it, a traditional meal of Posta à Mirandesa (a heavy thick steak) and a glass of the region’s high-alcohol wine will have you feeling right at home.

 Rise, shine, and cycle!
 For your first day of riding, you’ll be winding through the Douro International Natural Park, a gentle highland plateau known for its wilderness and picturesque landscapes.
 Keep your eyes peeled as you cycle along this quiet expanse; wild boar, the occasional Iberian wolf, and over 170 bird species (including rare Egyptian vultures) call this park home.
-In Mogadouro, you’ll find thriving local artisanship, panoramic views from a perched 12th-century castle, and a delightful rural charm.
-We’ll transfer you from the town center to your guesthouse accommodations, where a traditional dinner awaits.
+In Sendim, you’ll find thriving local artisanship near the church, and a delightful rural charm.
+You will be accommodated in a small typical hotel.

 After breakfast, we’ll transfer you to Lagoaça, where you’ll begin your ride.
 An eco-trail along the route of a former railway line will lead you to today’s destination of Torre de Moncorvo.
 Pedal through the Portuguese countryside of tranquil forests, scattered woods, fields, and agricultural land, perhaps even stopping to take a selfie with a friendly shepherd on your way.
 Circle the Mua mine, one of the country’s largest iron ore reserves, and continue along expanses of olive and almond groves.
 The area is especially gorgeous in February and March, awash in the pink and white blossoms of the almond trees.